Jarrell28/data-structures-and-algorithms/javascript/code-challenges/linkedList/README.md

 ## Challenge Description
-Create three methods to use on your Singly Linked List class, one for inserting values in the beginning of the list, one that checks if a value exists in the list, and one the prints out a string of the values in the list
+Create  methods to use on your Singly Linked List class

 ## API